-Everyone realized his intent: upon the game's release, Toshi planned to gather his friends about the computer, boot up Ultima V, hit the control key combination, and show off by making the arrow highlight his name.
+Everyone realized his intent: upon the game's release, Toshi planned to gather his friends about the computer, boot up Ultima V, hit the Control key combination, and show off by making the arrow highlight his name.
 Because the title screen had been rearranged, the arrow no longer pointed to Toshi's name.
 And since this meant the screen had to be revised, they decided to play a trick on Toshi by revising his subroutine to do something new.
 Imagine his surprise when, instead of seeing his name singled out by an animated arrow, Toshi and his friends watched "Toshi" slowly erase itself from the screen!

-Another undocumented feature in Ultima V consisted of a mini-editor that could read or write to any memory location within the game, or call up any subroutine from outside the Ultima program.
+Another undocumented feature in Ultima V consisted of a minieditor that could read or write to any memory location within the game, or call up any subroutine from outside the Ultima program.
 With knowledge of the memory addresses and the numbers and letters to punch in, you could instantly elevate all eight virtues to 99, for example.
 Garriott says that, with patience, you could literally rewrite the entire game with this feature.
 It was left in the program in case a player's game crashed or there were other drastic problems; instead of asking players to return the disks so someone at ORIGIN could fix the problem, the customer service department could just call them back and tell them to type XX XXX and 555-1212, for example.
-Though it was never used for this purpose, the same kind of precaution may also turn up in Ultima VI.
 The five-letter password required to activate this feature remains top-secret, but it follows the pattern described above.